oegea/adp/README.md

 ```
 *Values are provided as examples.*

-Once the UPDATE CLIENT receives the response, it will
+Once the UPDATE CLIENT receives the response, it will have to check that the value of the "protocolVersion" parameter, matches with the APPLICATION SERVICE protocol version.
+If one of the actors is using a different ADP version, or an ADP not impleme

 ### Overall Process Overview